fnalways/Olares/docs/manual/olares/files/add-edit-download.md

 description: Learn essential file operations in Olares including adding new files, editing existing content, and downloading files across different devices.
 ---
 # Basic file operations
-Operations in Fileare essentially the same as in other file managers.
+Operations in Files are essentially the same as in other file managers.
 This page will introduce some common tasks in Files to get you started.

 ## Upload files